OanaGaskey/Behavioral-Cloning/README.md

 ```

 ![training](examples/training.JPG)
-training

 ## Simulation Video

 Check out the video to see the car driving autonomously around the track.
 The view is through the images recorded by the central camera.
 You can download the video here: [video.mp4](video.mp4)